brockboland/Homebrew/45-OldAle/README.md

 I put the immersion chiller into the boil for the last 5 minutes to sanitize it.
 I only used the chiller for a few minutes, to get it down to around 120 F, then stirred up a whirlpool to collect hop matter in the middle.

 ### Fermenter
 - Filled the fermenter on the warm side (see chilling notes) with plans to pitch yeast later.
 Put it in the fermentation fridge (set at 65 F).
+Pitched yeast later in the evening.
 - About 4.5 gallons into the fermenter
 - OG: 1.090
-- Imperial A09 Pub, mfg ??????
+- 2 packs of Imperial A09 Pub, mfg 24 Sept 2019
 - Fermented in 5 gal corny (66041252)

 ## Final stats